RN to BS Track

 Before You Apply...

-Before applying, all applicants must have their transfer credits evaluated by the University Undergraduate Admissions Office.
+Before applying, all applicants must have their transfer credits evaluated by the Continuing and Professional Education (CPE) Office.

 - Complete the "Request for Evaluation of Transfer Credits" form.